Returning users make up a huge proportion of traffic to sites and products that have customer account functionality.

 The 98% success rate, healthy time-to-click histogram shape, and attractive grouping of SEQ scores show that the control variation works well in this test setting.

-Now it's time to throw some design variations in, and see if they work just as well.
+Now it's time to throw a design variation in, and see if it works just as well.

 The next variant is a much simpler treatment of the log in trigger: a single text element that says simply "Log in", replacing the avatar and longer text.